AmirJlr/Data-Science-Algorithms-FUM/Linear Model/FA/README.md

 - PCA components are uninterpretable.
 In FA, underlying factors are labelable and interpretable.
 - PCA is a kind of dimensionality reduction method whereas factor analysis is the latent variable method.
 - PCA is a type of factor analysis.
 PCA is observational whereas FA is a modeling technique.

+Conclusion: Why use Factor Analysis?
+Factor Analysis allows us to look at a large dataset and allows us to reduce the observed variables into fewer unobserved variables.
+This helps to understand the relationships among the variables and to be able to determine how market is doing.
+ Factors make us to be able to interpret data better.
+However, results are somewhat hard to determine because of the interpretations.
+ The interpretations that come from factor analysis can be controversial and made up because there can be multiple interpretations in one factor.